Black Lace Sambucus Elderberry Fruiting Trees

 The Black Lace Elderberry is a small flowering tree that produces creamy pink flowers in spring contrasting nicely with the dark leaves.
 The flowers are followed by blackish red fall berries which can be harvested for making elderberry wine and jam, or left on the plant to attract birds and other wildlife.

-Sambucus Black Lace is very cold hardy and easy to grow, and adaptable to most sites.
-Plant with the companion plant Lemony Lace Sambucus.
+Sambucus is very cold hardy and easy to grow, and adaptable to most sites.
 Full sun is needed for the best color.
 This colorful shrub can be used as a dramatic accent plant, planted en masse for a trouble free tall hedge, or incorporated into the mixed or perennial border.
 Left alone the Sambucus Black Lace™ Elderberry will reach up to 8 feet in height, but it can also be pruned back each year to fit into more formal settings.

 Black Lace™ Sambucus nigra 'Eva' PP: 15575 Can.
 Can.: 2633